 The role of a chaperone is to supervise students closely and assist the teacher in making the field trip a good learning experience.
 An adult should not volunteer to be a chaperone if he/she has small children that will interfere with their duty of being a responsible chaperone.
 We discourage adult chaperones from using their cell phones while on the tour or having any other pressing circumstance that would keep them from performing this important duty.
 PPHM wants each student, teacher, and chaperone to have a meaningful visit; therefore, no one individual or group may take away the enjoyment of another visitor through unruly behavior and/or rude language.

 Some schools enjoy bringing sack lunches for the students as part of their field trip.
 Weather permitting, guests can eat on the north or east museum lawns.
 If there is inclement weather, the large Education Classroom has tables and chairs and will accommodate approximately 75 people.
-It is the teacher’s responsibility to be sure the lawn or classroom is picked up and clean before departure.
+It is the teacher’s responsibility to be sure the lawn or classroom is picked up and cleaned before departure.

 If the teacher allows students to enter the Museum Store, an adult must be present at all times with the students, and no more than five students are allowed in the store at any time.